jhned/foundation-emails/docs/pages/tips-tricks.md

 - Create emails that are short and to the point.
 Too many call-to-actions's, topics, or long emails don't tend to work that well anyways.
 - Minify your HTML.
 The ZURB Stack comes with a setting to minify the HTML if you run `npm run build`.
 This will remove white-space which adds to the charachter count and file size.
 Our [web inliner](http://foundation.zurb.com/emails/inliner.html) also has an option to remove (compress) whitespace between your charachters.
+- Reassess your CSS usage.
+Foundation for Emails comes with a lot of boilerplate CSS that you might not need in every situation.
+If you're driven to extreme measures to cut the file size down, clone the source SCSS files into your project and modify them as necessary.

 ---